kawa-analytics/kawa-docker-install/README.md

 GbT3zdqLPofY3RTdR56
 ```

+3- Configure the workflow engine through: `workflow.properties`.
+This is configured independently from KAWA.
+This file contains its own set of instructions.

-3- Lastly, run the installation script:
+4- Lastly, run the installation script:

 ```
 sudo ./install.sh